LearnWeb3DAO/Remix/README.md

 # Level 5 - Remix IDE

 Remix is an open-source, web and desktop IDE for Ethereum development.
-It is the easiest development tool to get started with building on Ethereum, and has a huge collection of plugins to extend it's experience.
+It is the easiest development tool to get started with building on Ethereum, and has a huge collection of plugins to extend its experience.

 Remix helps you write Solidity code directly in the browser, and has tools for testing, debugging, and deploying your smart contract to the blockchain.